 With regard to the second aim, that is, "major IT projects", the main goal is the successful conclusion of the existing projects as well as the involvement in projects that are fit to the company's strategic development plans and know-how and have a secure financing as well.
+The ongoing projects are:

-Meanwhile, there is an ongoing project (project acronym NVIS), for the Foreign Ministry, of € 7 million, for the automation of issuance of Visas, concerning the central IT systems as well as the biometric systems at 135 embassies and consulates in our country and abroad as well.
-The company has obtained a contract extension for the same project for the fulfilment of additional requirements posed by the EU.
+- NVIS project, for the Foreign Ministry, of € 7 million, for the automation of issuance of Visas, concerning the central IT systems as well as the biometric systems at 135 embassies and consulates in our country and abroad as well.
+The company has obtained a contract extension for the same project for the fulfilment of additional requirements posed by the EU. - The project regarding the control of access to sports facilities, card members management and ticketing